|Alessandra Di Salvo|

-She has 17 years of experience in indirect tax matters with particular focus on VAT, insurance premium tax, registration tax, electricity and gas taxes.
+She has 17 years of experience in indirect tax matters with a particular focus on VAT, insurance premium tax, registration tax, electricity and gas taxes.

-Chiara has advised clients on all aspects of indirect tax planning, saving and compliance-related matters involving both local and cross-border transactions, within a variety of industries including manufacturing, TMT, energy and utilities, finance, life science and health care, consumer business and transportation.
-Among her clients are some of the largest organisations in the manufacturing, health care and pharmaceutical, commodities trading, banking and insurance, and media sectors.
+Chiara has advised clients on all aspects of indirect tax planning, saving and compliance-related matters involving both local and cross-border transactions, within a variety of industries including manufacturing, TMT, energy and utilities, finance, life science and healthcare, consumer business and transportation.
+Among her clients are some of the largest organisations in the manufacturing, healthcare and pharmaceutical, commodities trading, banking and insurance, and media sectors.

 Chiara specialises in the recovery of VAT credits, insurance premium tax and local taxation related to power production plants.
 From her involvement in various VAT audits and tax litigations, she has developed outstanding relationships with the Central Department of the Revenue Agency.

 As a lawyer, she often provides assistance in drafting and reviewing contracts and advice for VAT audits and tax litigations.
 Chiara is a regular speaker at VAT conferences and seminars and author of publications (on local taxation on wind/photovoltaic energy plants and on the sale of VAT receivables claimed for refund).
 She also teaches VAT courses in the University of Rome's LUISS Business School and in the University of Rome La Sapienza.

 Chiara earned a degree in law from LUISS Guido Carli University (Rome) and was admitted to the Bar in Rome in 2002.